-Terme Stubaki (Hotel Matija Gubec) has an outdoor pool that is open all year round due to a high temperature of thermal water at the spring.
+Terme Stubaki (Hotel Matija Gubec) has an outdoor pool that is open all year round due to the high temperature of the thermal water of the spring.
 If you go there during winter, you might experience swimming in a warm pool at 37°C while it is snowing.
 The spa has a spectacular view of the green hills of Hrvatsko Zagorje.

-The hotel is named after Matija Gubec, who was a leader of the Croatian-Slovenian peasant revolt in 1573.
+The hotel is named after Matija Gubec, who was a leader of the Croatian-Slovenian peasant revolt called Seljačka buna in 1573.

 Number of pools: 2